D-Robotics/hobot_codec/README.md

 ## X3 Ubuntu System

-After successful compilation, copy the generated installation path to the Horizon X3 development board (if compiling on X3, ignore the copying step), and execute the following command to run:
+After successful compilation, copy the generated installation path to the RDK X3 development board (if compiling on X3, ignore the copying step), and execute the following command to run:

 ```shell
 export COLCON_CURRENT_PREFIX=./install